trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 29 October 2018.
+3.5.3

+ * Bug fix: installing CodeRunner on Moodle 3.5 with error debug messages enabled resulted in message "Error: mdb->get_record() found more than one record!" when browsing the question databank.
+Alternatively, if CodeRunner was installed on a freshly build Moodle 3.5, the CR_PROTOTYPES category became a proxy for the Top category in the system context, resulting in all CodeRunner prototypes being hidden.

 ### 18 October 2018.
 3.5.2+

 * Fix broken PHP question type and add test cases for it.